 The children and young people may be from Leeds but the team also work with those from other local authorities who are receiving specialist treatment at Leeds General Infirmary through specialist hospital departments which include the Renal, Oncology, Haemophilia, and Cystic Fibrosis Care and the Paediatric Intensive Care teams.

-What is the Occupational Therapy Team
+Occupational Therapy Team

 The Occupational Therapy (OT) Team cover the whole of the Leeds area and assess the long-term needs of children, young people and their parents and carers.
 They can recommend equipment and adaptations to the home as well as advising families on safe moving and handling techniques.

-How are referrals made to CHAD
+How referrals are made to CHAD

 Referrals to CHAD are made by practitioners contacting the Duty and Advice Team at the front door.
 Duty and Advice discuss potential referrals with whoever is making the contact so that it can be demonstrated that the child's identified needs cannot be met by universal or targeted services.
 If it is felt that a social work response is appropriate, Duty and Advice may refer the child to a cluster social work team, but depending on the level of the child’s disability or complex needs, they may decide that a referral to CHAD social work is more appropriate.